CCGL9011 Global Issues

 Media in the Age of Globalization

-In this course, students will examine the role of an increasingly globalized and complex media ecosystem in shaping the global and local societies, as well as whether or not the growing access to information fosters knowledge sharing and citizen participation in public affairs and/or creates social problems like misinformation or polarization.
-The students will also explore if the media system really changes the power distribution in information flow, domestic information production, and dissemination or actually reinforce the imbalance.
-Does it amount to an individual’s emancipation or another form of exploitation?
+In this course, students will examine the role of the media in shaping the global and local societies, as well as the ways how growing access to information fosters knowledge sharing and citizen participation in public affairs and creates social problems such as privacy infringement, misinformation, and polarization.
+The students will explore if the global media really changes the power structure of information flow, production, and dissemination or actually reinforces the imbalance.
+Do the media technologies amount to an individual’s emancipation or serve as another form of exploitation?
 What is the role of the media in Hong Kong, China and the rest of the world?
 In a multipolar cultural world, how do citizens contribute to the conversation on local and global issues?
-The course will also reflect on critical values such as the freedom of expression, information, privacy, and transparency.
+The course will also reflect on critical social values such as the freedom of expression, information, privacy, and transparency, and investigate the impact of the social media, artificial intelligence and blockchain technology.

 Course Learning Outcomes